SammyWhite000/GlacierData/README.md

 # GlacierData

+* This is for CS150B Class for Colorado State University

 ## Introduction

 I was given a csv file loaded with glacier data.
 To break it down, I want to take the longitude and latitude columns out of this dataset